 1. Sweet Acacia

 Sweet Acacia (Acacia farnesiana) is a native tree of Texas that can grow up to 15-30 feet in height and spread out 20 feet across.
 Its leaves are bright green and bipinnate with numerous small leaflets.
 The fragrant yellow flowers bloom from February through May, and the trees produce an abundance of seed pods that remain on the branches throughout much of the year.

 This species is drought tolerant and prefers full sun exposure in well-draining soils.
 It has a moderate growth rate but will require occasional pruning to maintain desired shape or size.
 Sweet acacias make attractive shade trees for larger landscapes and provide food sources for wildlife such as birds and butterflies.
 Deer and peccaries love to eat its fruit.

 2. Green Ash

 Green Ash (Fraxinus pennsylvanica) is a deciduous tree native to eastern Texas.
 It is one of the most common ash species in North America.
-You can find it growing in moist areas such as near streams, lakes, or ponds.
+You can find it growing up to 50-60 feet or more in moist areas such as near streams, lakes, or ponds.
 Its bark is grayish-brown with shallow furrows that become more pronounced with age.
 The leaves are compound and have seven to nine leaflets per leaf with pointed teeth along the edges.
 Green ash typically produces flowers from April to June, which form clusters at the tips of branches; these flowers are inconspicuous and greenish-white in color.